ChristopherRush/weather/README.md

 ## Software Installation

-This project run on the latest version of Raspbian OS for the Raspberry Pi.
-Make sure you run 'sudo apt-get update' before installing the following libraries.
+This project runs on the latest version of Raspbian OS for the Raspberry Pi.
+Make sure you run `sudo apt-get update` before installing the following libraries.
 You will need to run the following commands in the terminal window to install the libraries for the weather sensors.

 ### Adafruit BMP180